OfficialLilKev/Online-Mines/README.md

 # Mines Game

-Welcome to **Spinsala Mines**, a thrilling gambling game inspired by the classic Mines game with a unique Spinsala twist.
+Welcome to **Mines**, a thrilling gambling game inspired by the classic Mines game with a unique twist.
 Test your luck by revealing tiles to uncover valuable gems while avoiding explosive bombs!
 Each tile you successfully reveal increases your multiplier, but beware – one wrong move, and you’ll hit a bomb!

 ## Features
 - **Grid-based Gameplay:** A 5x5 grid full of hidden gems and bombs.